 Smooth Streets Program

-The Smooth Streets Program reconstructs streets that have reached the end of their service life.
+The Smooth Streets Program reconstructs roads that have reached the end of their service life.

 Since its inception in 2013, the program has restored 12 miles of our City streets.
 In 2015, local voters approved Measure S, a quarter-cent sales tax extension that supports community-identified priorities like the Smooth Streets Program.

 When utility conflicts are found, we will request that the private utility companies relocate their pipes, wires, or other buried infrastructure.
-In can take anywhere from 9 to 24 months to relocate a mile of buried utilities.
+This early coordination is important because it can take anywhere from nine to 24 months to relocate one mile of buried utilities.